KTStephano/peaches-bot.docs/tutorials/tutorial02.markdown

 {% highlight golang %}
 {% raw %}
+// Array is covered in the next tutorial - it holds a list of items
 {{$roleIdList := Array
     1206492832936886332 // green - replace with your own role id 1206492862775304222 // blue - replace with your own role id